AGdivya/JavaPractice/README.md

-# automation-Learning
-Git commands to link your local repo with remote repo
+# Java-Learning and Git Commands

+This repository serves as a guide for learning Java programming language and mastering Git commands for version control.
+It includes detailed explanations of Java concepts and practical examples to aid in learning.

+## Git Commands for Repository Management

+### Setting Up Remote Repository

-1. git init -b main (initialize git repository)
+1. `git init -b main`: Initialize a new Git repository with the main branch.
-2. git status
-3. git add <filename>
-4. git status (to check which files are added)
+2. `git status`: Check the status of the working directory and staging area.
+3. `git add <filename>`: Add specific files to the staging area.
-5. git commit -m "commit message"
+4. `git commit -m "commit message"`: Commit changes with a descriptive message.
-6. git remote add origin <repo clone link> i.e https://github.com/AGdivya/automation-Learning.git
+5. `git remote add origin <repo clone link>`: Link the local repository to a remote repository.
-7. git remote -v (to validate git remote repo is linked with local or not)
-8. git push
+6. `git remote -v`: Verify the remote repository link.
+7. `git push`: Push changes to the remote repository.

+### Handling Repository History

-     if it will through this error "refusing to merge unrelated histories"
+- If encountering "refusing to merge unrelated histories" error:
-9. Run this "git pull origin main --allow-unrelated-histories"
-10. Add commit message then run
+    ```
-11. git push origin main
+    git pull origin main --allow-unrelated-histories
+    ```
+- To update the remote repository URL:
+    ```
-12. If you update repo name in remote you need to run below command in local git remote set-url origin https://github.com/AGdivya/JavaPractice.git
+    git remote set-url origin <new_repo_link>
-13. To add all file git add --
-14. git rm --cached <file>   It will remove only staged file not from your working directory
+    ```

+### Additional Git Commands

+- `git add --all`: Add all modified files to the staging area.
+- `git rm --cached <file>`: Remove a file from the staging area.
-15. git rm <file>   Remove file from working directory as well as staged
+- `git rm <file>`: Remove a file from the working directory and staging area.
-16. git reset <file> Remove only from staged
+- `git reset <file>`: Remove a file from the staging area.
-17. git reset  Remove all files from staged in one go
+- `git reset`: Remove all files from the staging area.
-18. git rebase -i You want to clean up your commit history before pushing your changes to the remote repository by combining, reordering, or editing your commits interactively
+- `git rebase -i`: Clean up commit history interactively before pushing changes.

+## About the Project

+This Java project aims to provide comprehensive explanations of various Java concepts, from basic syntax to advanced topics.
+It is designed to facilitate learning through practical examples and clear explanations.
+Whether you're a beginner or looking to deepen your understanding of Java, this repository serves as a valuable resource for honing your skills.

+Feel free to contribute by adding new examples, improving existing explanations, or suggesting enhancements to the repository.
+Happy learning!